There are a lot of banana pudding pie recipes out there, and most of them have the same problem: the filling is too soft to slice cleanly.

 - Top the pudding layer with the remaining whipped topping, being sure to cover the entire pudding layer.

-- Refrigerate for a minimum of 6 hours or up to overnight.
+- Refrigerate for a minimum of 6 hours but overnight is best.

 - When ready to serve, add a garnish of crushed vanilla wafers and thinly sliced bananas if desired.
 Do not add banana slices until ready to serve as they will brown as they sit exposed to air.